 Incentivizing Miners and Validators

 The primary purpose of transaction fees is to reward miners or validators.
-In blockchain networks like [ccpw id=60415], miners solve complex mathematical problems to validate transactions and add them to the blockchain.
+In blockchain networks like *BTC*, miners solve complex mathematical problems to validate transactions and add them to the blockchain.
 This process requires significant computational resources and energy.
 Transaction fees ensure that miners are compensated for their efforts, encouraging them to continue securing the network.

 Regulating Network Congestion